nahian91/ultimate-contact-form-7/readme.txt

 == Installation ==

 1. Upload the `nahian-ultimate-cf7-elementor` folder to `/wp-content/plugins/`.
-2. Activate the plugin through WordPress 'Plugins' menu.
+2. Activate the plugin via the 'Plugins' menu.
-3. Make sure both Elementor and Contact Form 7 are installed and activated.
+3. Ensure Elementor and Contact Form 7 are installed and activated.
-4. Edit any page with Elementor, drag the "Ultimate Contact Form 7" widget.
+4. Edit a page with Elementor, drag the "Ultimate Contact Form 7" widget.
-5. Select the CF7 form and style it.
+5. Select your CF7 form and style it.
-6. Use prebuilt templates for quick form setup.
+6. Use prebuilt templates for quick setup.

 == Frequently Asked Questions ==